How to Streamline Lease Accounting Policies & Controls

 As you centralize your lease data, your team should be gathering an understanding of your lease portfolio.

 Although it may seem like a basic step, you’ll want to make sure everyone on the team understands the definition of a lease.
-A shared understanding of leases will help guide decisions like whether or not to capitalize on short-term leases and the election of practical expedients which will impact your required accounting entries.
+A shared understanding of leases will help guide decisions like whether or not to capitalize on short-term leases and the election of practical expedients, which will impact your required accounting entries.

 Create documentation of judgments and assumptions that go into creating policies for your lease portfolio.
 Decisions you make regarding lease renewals, purchase options, and how and when to terminate lease agreements should all be set as policy.
 ASC 842 guidance specifically mentions reviewing the implications of lease options.
 You will want to document the factors considered and the rationale for your team’s decisions.
 This can exclude external factors like current market conditions, the expense of choosing lease options, and other considerations.

 The phrase “reasonably certain” is often used in lease standard guidance.
 But what qualifies as “reasonably certain” is open to interpretation.
-For example, are you reasonably certain to exercise your option to purchase the underlying asset.
+For example, are you reasonably certain to exercise your option to purchase the underlying asset?
 How you and your team choose to see it should also be documented as internal controls.
 It should be a high standard, based on factors like your company’s history and current market conditions.

 If you’re already starting with some effective controls and policies in place regarding renewals and purchase options, you’ll be a step ahead.
 That will give you a baseline to work with, but the team should evaluate any existing policies for their impact on financial statements like your income statement, balance sheet, and P&L statement.
 In any case, your portfolio should have policies for renewing leases and exercising purchase options and legally enforceable terms on your lease agreements.
 Financial institutions, auditors, and Certified Public Accountants will use these lease accounting policies and procedures to audit your company’s balance sheet under the new requirements.